 Exposure Duration and Averaging Time.
 The exposure duration estimates the total time of exposure.
 EPA's fish guidance document does not define a single exposure duration assumption for all sites (EPA, 2000).
 In the absence of federal guidelines, the exposure duration, or duration of the consumption of fish / shellfish from the same waterbody, can be based on site-specific population mobility data for the area of concern.
-In the absence of site-specific mobility or exposure duration of 30 years represents the 90th percentile for the length of time a person resides at the same residence and hence is assumed to fish from the same waterbody (EPA 1991).This means that advisories are written with regards to protecting an individual who eats recreationally-captured seafood from a specific waterbody over an extended period of time.
-As such it is conservatively assumed that individuals will be exposed to the same contaminant level by eating fish from the same waterbody for the assumed exposure duration.
+In the absence of site-specific mobility or exposure duration data, a reasonable maximum exposure default of 30 years is assumed.
+An exposure duration of 30 years represents the 90th percentile for the length of time a person resides at the same residence and hence is assumed to fish from the same waterbody (EPA 1991).
+This means that advisories are written with regards to protecting an individual who eats recreationally-captured seafood from a specific waterbody over an extended period of time.
+As such it is conservatively assumed that individuals will be exposed to the same contaminant level by eating fish from the same waterbody for the assumed exposure period.